blakeandrewwood/generator-framework/README.md

 # framework
-A simple environment setup to being rapid protyping of your framework.
+A simple environment setup for rapid protoyping of your UI framework.

 This generator is still a work in progress.